Code-Institute-Submissions/JoseMachado-CE-Fly-Watch_janResub/README.md

 #### Conclusion
 The products that are displayed on the products page are very in terms of image quality.
 They are displayed with col-lg-4 when displayed in big screens and then the number of products shown on the page are reduced according to the size of the screen that they are displayed on.
-The numbers and information are very clear and very proportional to the size of the sreen.
+The numbers and information are very clear and very proportional to the size of the screen.

 ### Functionality
-In order to make the products being displayed very well distribuited on the page, I have decided to use the row and col systems which makes the number of items on each page being calculated according to the size of the device screen.
+In order to make the products being displayed very well distributed on the page, I have decided to use the row and col systems which makes the number of items on each page being calculated according to the size of the device screen.

 ## Checkout
 ### Responsiveness